Naima C. Starkloff, Ph.D.

-I am a Ph.D.
-Candidate at the University of Albany, SUNY in the Turner Lab.
+I completed my Ph.D. in Ecology & Evolutionary Biology at the University of Albany, SUNY in the Turner Lab.
 I am also an ornithology research fellow at the New York State Museum, co-advised by Dr. Jeremy Kirchman.
-I investigate the spatial patterns, diversity, and phylogenetics of malarial parasites in a clade of Catharus thrushes.
+I investigate the spatial patterns, diversity, and phylogenetics of avian malaria parasites in a clade of Catharus thrushes.
 In addition, I evaluate host immunogenetics in response to these parasite dynamics.

 It has been a long road honing in on this system.
 I have also studied bird biogeography, community diversity, phenological asynchrony, and acoustic behavior.
 Before my avian days, I did research projects on monkey behavior, snail sexual selection, and elephant movement ecology.